 I think crab should be the primary flavor in Crab Cakes - not mustard or spices or bread crumbs: crab!
 Well crab and a buttery crisp crust.
 Do you agree?
 If so, then this easy Crab Cake Recipe is for you!

-In this easy crab cake recipe, I like to add just a few simple ingredients to hold them together and coat them in panko breadcrumbs so that they have that delicate crunch on the outside once you fry them.
+For this crab cakes recipe, I start with fresh crab meat and add just a few simple ingredients to hold them together.
+Then coat them in panko breadcrumbs so they have that delicate crunch on the outside once you fry them.
 (I love to fry them in a mixture of oil and butter because butter and crab are made for each other! )